 Number of Awards: Not specified

 Value of Award: The Italian Ministry of Foreign Affairs and International Cooperation and the Italian Agency for Development Cooperation, through TWAS, will cover travel expenses and provide subsistence costs for the stay in Italy.
-The administration and financial operation of TWAS is undertaken by UNESCO in accordance with an agreement signed by the two organizations.
+The administration and financial operation of TWAS is undertaken by UNESCO following an agreement signed by the two organizations.

 Duration of Award: 3 months